aashish-dhiman/Keeper-keep-your-notes/README.md

 # Keeper-keep-your-notes

-A note-taking website inspired by Google Keep, built using React and styled with Tailwind CSS.
+A note-taking website inspired by Google Keep, built using React and styled with Tailwind CSS and Material UI.

 ## Features